COVID, Chemotherapy and Caring for Patients

 How does your role fit in to the patient’s journey/treatment pathway?

-My role as Clinical Nurse Specialist (CNS) is to ensure an effective and smooth pathway for gynae oncology patients, from the diagnosis through treatment and to the follow up process.
+My role as a Clinical Nurse Specialist (CNS) is to ensure an effective and smooth pathway for gynae oncology patients, from the diagnosis through treatment and to the follow up process.
 I do this by providing support, guidance, and information and by liaising with other professionals and agencies involved in the patient’s care.
 As CNSs our role is not only to co-ordinate patient’s pathways and focus on their clinical needs, but also to be there for the patients, to support their physical as well as emotional needs.
 Psychological wellbeing is so important when patients are faced with cancer and the worry that brings.
 To ensure that patients receive the best care, we are often privileged to work not only with the patients but also their families and friends.

 Have the needs of the women you care for changed during this past year?